GabeJerome/GabeJerome/README.md

-Hi, I’m @GabeJerome.
-I am a junior computer science major at South Dakota School of Mines and Technology.
-I am currently interning at NASA!
-I work in flight software for exercise machines on missions to space.
-This means I have been busier than usual, so my github activity has slowed.
-I am passionate about computers and determined to change lives with my knowledge of them.
+Hi, I’m Gabe Jerome.
+I am an entry-level software engineer for Garmin.
+I started my Garmin journey in June 2025.
+I work in the marine chart and navigation division where I write low-to-mid-level code.
+I graduated from South Dakota Mines in May 2025 with a bachelor's degree in computer science.
+I am passionate about software engineering and I am determined to change lives with my knowledge.
 Thank you for stopping by my page.
-I am happy to speak with anybody that is willing to talk, so I have listed my contact info below.
+I am happy to speak with anybody that is willing to talk.
+I have listed my contact info below.

 Email: gaberjerome@gmail.com